njingusc/element-android-examples/orbit-lite-integration-example/README.md

 #### _ElementSDKManager_
 _ElementSDKManager_ defines a set of handy functions to send out requests to _Element SDK Library_.
 * initElementSDK(Context context): request to initialize the Element SDK Library.
-You should call this method in _onCreate()_ of your application class.
-Otherwise syncing data will not work.
+If this is not called before the first SDK request, an "Unauthorized" error is presented.
+At a minimum, this method should be called in _onCreate()_ of your application class, or when the app comes to the foreground.
 * enrollNewUser(Activity activity, String userName, HashMap<String,String> extras): request to add a new user
 * identifyUser(Activity activity, ArrayList<String> elementUserIds): look through the list of user ids specified to find a user via their palm
+* authenticateUser(Activity activity, String elementUserId): authenticate the specified user via their palm
 * requestSyncState(Activity activity, ArrayList<String> elementUserIds, final SyncStateListener listener): request the sync information for the users in the list.
 Pass an empty list to get sync state for all users

 #### _Listeners_

-_EnrollListener_ is used to receive Enroll results from _Element SDK Library_.
+Used to receive results from _Element SDK Library_.
+_EnrollListener_ is used for Enroll.
-_SearchListener_ is used to receive Search results from _Element SDK Library_.
+_SearchListener_ is used for Search.
+_AuthListener_ is used for Authentication.
-_SyncStateListener_ is used to receive SyncState results from _Element SDK Library_.
+_SyncStateListener_ is used to receive SyncState results.

 Call _ElementSDKManager.onActivityResult()_ with an instance of one or all of these listeners to receive the appropriate callbacks after making a request.